 What Happens If the Relocation Is Denied?

-If the court denies the relocation request, the parent who intended to move may be required to maintain the child’s current living arrangements.
+If the court denies the relocation request, the parent seeking to relocate may be required to maintain the child’s current living arrangements.
 This means they may have to continue living in the same area to comply with the court order.
-If the court determines that the child’s relationship with the non-relocating parent would suffer irreparably due to the move, the parent wishing to relocate may be denied the opportunity to move with the child.
+If the court determines that the child’s relationship with the non-relocating parent would suffer irreparable harm due to the move, the parent wishing to relocate may be denied the opportunity to move with the child.

 Choose Conner & Roberts, PLLC, to File Your Petition for Parental Relocation

 Building a strong case and showing how this relocation can benefit your child is central to receiving official permission to move with your child.
 In the event that the child’s other parent objects to the move, we can also assist you in negotiating a mutually beneficial solution.
-We have extensive experience in child custody and other family law matters and we strive to find effective strategies that fit your unique situation.
+We have extensive experience in child custody and other family law matters, and we strive to develop effective strategies tailored to your unique situation.

 If you are planning to file a petition for parental relocation in Chattanooga or its surrounding areas, contact Conner & Roberts, PLLC, today at (423) 299-4489 to schedule a consultation!